Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Added draggable widget areas for HTML widgets, letting widgets publish host hit-test rectangles for move start without a visible drag handle.
 The host now uses those draggable regions to suppress the move-button affordance when the widget provides its own draggable area.

-- [x] Media player widgets version 1.2: moved the backend to signal-driven MPRIS refreshes, reduced frontend playback updates to a visible-only 1 Hz timer, switched the progress bar to compositor-friendly transform rendering, refreshed reload snapshots on demand, and persisted only meaningful media changes.
+- [x] Media player widgets version 1.2: moved the backend to signal-driven MPRIS refreshes, reduced frontend playback updates to a visible-only 1 Hz timer, switched the progress bar to compositor-friendly transform rendering, refreshed reload snapshots on demand, and kept the last active player selected when multiple players are playing.

-- [x] The app process now runs in its own slice, the main app with webkit subprocess in one scope in this slice, all backends are also launched in their own scopes under this slice.
-The slice runs in the user.app slice, with independent accounting of memory/CPU from the Gnome Shell.
-Independent limits can be imposed in future.
+- [x] The app process now runs in its own `user.app` slice, with the main app, WebKit subprocess, and backend processes launched in separate scopes using app-prefixed names, independent of GNOME Shell for cleaner CPU and memory accounting and limits in future.

+- [x] Pinned widgets now retain their global coordinates across reloads, grid changes, and margin adjustments.

+- [x] Weather widgets now retry temporary Open-Meteo 502/504 failures instead of failing immediately.

 **FIXES**